 eHomework - 5-May-17 @ 1:47 PM

-I am in year 8 at the moment and I do 15 subjects at school. (not by choice) I have to wake up at 5:30 every school morning to do homework, then I go to school and do my extra curricular activities, get home at 5:30 (or later if there is a fixture like there quite often is then it is 6:30 - 7) start hwk at 8 and get yelled at by my parents because I am not asleep by 11pm.
+I have to wake up at 5:30 every school morning to do homework, then I go to school and do my extra curricular activities, get home at 5:30 (or later if there is a fixture like there quite often is then it is 6:30 - 7) start hwk at 8 and get yelled at by my parents because I am not asleep by 11pm.
 I repeat this everyday, and at the weekends I don't have any "free time" because I'm still doing homework.
 Yet, I still cant hand my homework in on time.
 I have tried to explain this to my teachers, but they say that everyone else is able to do it,so so should I. I have recently have to stop 3 clubs that I do (2 week time, 1 weekend) because I am getting so stressed.
 I would really really appreciate some help here.

 Molly23 - 4-May-17 @ 7:37 PM